AnthonyMRios/Sentiment-Classification-Example/README.md

 ## Description
 This IPython Notebook provides a complete example of what a notebook could look like for data science.

-You can view the notbooke [here](<http://nbviewer.ipython.org/github/AnthonyMRios/Sentiment-Classification-Example/blob/master/Sentiment Classification.ipynb>)
+You can view the notbook [here](<http://nbviewer.ipython.org/github/AnthonyMRios/Sentiment-Classification-Example/blob/master/Sentiment Classification.ipynb>)